b-c-r/CRITTERdata/README.md

   the experiments with *Ischnura elegans* are not given and marked as NA.

+## Habitat Pictures

+Find example pictures of the habitat complexity levels 1 to 4 in pictogram style in the folder `pictures`.
+The original pictures were taken by Lorea Flores and published in Flores et al. (2016), figure 1.
+Mireia Aranbarri and Ioar de Guzmán created the pictograms from these pictures.

 ## Methods

 Please see the methods section of our